Boundary Harnack principle on uniform domains: Abstract

 \section{Abstract}

-We present a proof of scale-invariant boundary Harnack principle for uniform domain when the underlying space satisfies a scale-invariant elliptic Harnack inequality.
-Our approach do not assume the underlying space to be geodesic nor the existence of Green function.
+We present a proof of scale-invariant boundary Harnack principle for uniform domains when the underlying space satisfies a scale-invariant elliptic Harnack inequality.
+Our approach does not assume the underlying space to be geodesic.
+Additionally, the existence of Green functions is also not assumed beforehand and is ensured by a recent result from M. T. Barlow, Z.-Q. Chen and M. Murugan.